digitalsurgeons/airbaby/README.md

 > https://airbaby.now.sh

-- A Next.js & Now 2.0 monorepo that pulls data from airtable.
+- A Next.js & Now 2.0 monorepo that pulls data from airtable to show daily TILs on the Digital Surgeon screens.

 ![screenshot of airbaby](screenshot.png)